Getting started on the web

 Once the annotation job has finished, GAIn shows its status as success.

-The downloaded file includes the original variant columns together with the annotations generated by
+The downloaded file, shown below, includes the original variant columns together with the annotations generated by the selected pipeline, such as effect predictions, population frequencies, clinical classifications, pathogenicity scores, and gene-level scores.

 chrom |